uc-cdis/fence/docs/usersync.md

 # Usersync

-Usersync is a script that parses user access information from multiple sources (user.yaml files, dbGaP user authorization telemetry files AKA whitelists) and keeps users' access to Gen3 resources up to date by updating the Fence and Arborist databases.
+Usersync is a script that parses user access information from multiple sources (user.yaml files, dbGaP user authorization "telemetry" files AKA whitelists) and keeps users' access to Gen3 resources up to date by updating the Fence and Arborist databases.

 ## Usersync flow

 ![Usersync Flow](images/usersync.png)

-> Note that at the time of writing, the user.yaml file overrides the access obtained from the telemetry files.
+> Note that at the time of writing, the user.yaml file overrides the access obtained from the dbGaP authorization files.
 In the future, usersync will combine the access instead.

 ## Usersync result example